Burchard von Schwanden

 In 1287, a Lithuanian invasion devastated much of Livonia.
 Burchard left for Rome in 1289 where, in the presence of the Pope, the new borders of the Monastic State of the Teutonic Knights by the Baltic Sea were drawn.
-Burchard also sought Pope Nicholas IV's permission for the coronation of Rudolf von Habsburg.
+Burchard also sought Pope Nicholas IV's permission for the coronation of Rudolf I of Germany.

 In early 1290, Burchard was forced by the Order to help the crusaders in Acre which was under siege.
 An army gathered by the grand master in a hurry left for the Holy Land.
 Shortly after arriving, Burchard surprisingly handed over his authority to Heinrich von Bouland, Komtur of Sicily, resigned as the grand master, and left the Order for reasons unknown.

 After leaving Acre, Burchard left for his native Bern where he decided to join the Knights Hospitaller and became the Komtur of Buchsee.
 He died in 1310, but the exact date of his death is not certain.